Great Information

 A business preparedness program helps organizations plan for natural disasters and pandemics like COVID-19.
 It reduces the impact of catastrophic events on employees and company operations.

-You can’t control when a pandemic like COVID-19 will happen, but you can control how you will react in the aftermath.
+You can’t control when disasters will happen, but you can control how you will react in the aftermath.
 A disaster plan offers several resources for your business, employees, and customers.
 Your emergency management plan should equip your organization to handle various types of crises like Coronavirus.
 Here are some factors to consider when planning:

 Provide a business continuity plan and informational resources for employees.
 Offering information on how the company plans to address situations like school closures and sickness helps employees and their families better prepare.